 Invitation For Comments

-If you conclude that I either misunderstood something in my diagnosis of the situation or missed an issue, I invite you to enlighten me by submitting your take to our Contact Form.
+If you conclude that I either misunderstood something in my diagnosis of the situation or missed an issue, I invite you to enlighten me by submitting your take.
 If I receive any submissions that shed further light on the issue (or explain why I am wrong about everything), I will update this article with the new information.
-For that reason, if you are submitting something that you would be interested in having included as an update, please indicate if (and how) you would like to be credited for your contribution in your Contact Form submission.